browserengineering/book/book/scheduling-and-threading.md

 In order to separate rendering from other tasks and make it into a proper pipeline, let's make it asynchronous.
-Instead of updating rendering right away, the browser should set *dirty bits* indicating that a particular part of the pipeline needs updating.
+Instead of updating rendering right away, the browser should set *dirty bits* (a fancy name for a boolean state variable) indicating that a particular part of the pipeline needs updating.
 Then when the pipeline is run, it will run the parts indicated by the dirty bits.
-We'll also need some way of *scheduling* the rendering pipeline to be updated at a given time in the future.
+We'll also need some way of
+*scheduling* the rendering pipeline to be updated at a given time in the future.